-ROBERT SIEGEL, host:
+ROBERT SIEGEL, Host:

-From NPR News, its ALL THINGS CONSIDERED.
-Im Robert Siegel.
+From NPR News, it's ALL THINGS CONSIDERED.
+I'm Robert Siegel.

-MICHELE NORRIS, host:
+MICHELE NORRIS, Host:

-And Im Michele Norris.
+And I'm Michele Norris.

 Double digit unemployment has arrived.
 Unemployment has jumped above 10 percent for the first time since the early 1980s.
 Those government numbers were released today for the month of October.
-And they dont even count people so discouraged, they are no longer actively looking for work.
+And they don't even count people so discouraged, they are no longer actively looking for work.

-NPRs John Ydstie reports.
+NPR's John Ydstie reports.

 JOHN YDSTIE: Most analysts had expected that the recession would eventually drive the unemployment rate into double digits.
 It finally did.
-Octobers rate was 10.2 percent.
+October's rate was 10.2 percent.
 And if you include discouraged workers, the number of unemployed now totals more than 18 million.
 Today at the White House, President Obama responded by signing a bill sent to him by Congress yesterday that extends unemployment benefits for as much as 20 more weeks.

 BARACK OBAMA: The need for such a measure was made clear by the jobs report that we received this morning.
 Although we lost fewer jobs than we did last month, our unemployment rate climbed to over 10 percent, a sobering number that underscores the economic challenges that lie ahead.

-YDSTIE: Todays unemployment report also showed overall U.S. businesses cut 190,000 jobs from their payrolls last month.
-While thats an improvement over Septembers job cuts, it still shows most employers are trimming jobs or still not yet hiring, despite evidence of growth in the economy.
+YDSTIE: Today's unemployment report also showed overall U.S. businesses cut 190,000 jobs from their payrolls last month.
+While that's an improvement over September's job cuts, it still shows most employers are trimming jobs or still not yet hiring, despite evidence of growth in the economy.

-YDSTIE: Thats Dyke Messinger, who runs a small manufacturing firm in North Carolina called Power Curbers.
+YDSTIE: That's Dyke Messinger, who runs a small manufacturing firm in North Carolina called Power Curbers.
 The company makes machines for paving and putting in curbs and gutters.

-Mr. MESSINGER: The U.S. business, which is dependent on housing and commercial construction, is just playing awful.
+MESSINGER: The U.S. business, which is dependent on housing and commercial construction, is just playing awful.

-YDSTIE: Exports to the Middle East, South America and Asia have kept his company going, says Messinger, but hes reduced his workforce by 40 percent and those who are left are only working about half time.
-Messinger believes he wont hire another permanent worker for at least two years.
+YDSTIE: Exports to the Middle East, South America and Asia have kept his company going, says Messinger, but he's reduced his workforce by 40 percent and those who are left are only working about half time.
+Messinger believes he won't hire another permanent worker for at least two years.

-YDSTIE: Mark Zandi of Moodys Economy.com agrees this situation is discouraging.
-And, he says, even though it may appear the recession is over, because output is growing again, the coast isnt clear yet.
+YDSTIE: Mark Zandi of Moody's Economy.com agrees this situation is discouraging.
+And, he says, even though it may appear the recession is over, because output is growing again, the coast isn't clear yet.

 YDSTIE: Zandi says that to keep that from happening, government policymakers need to be aggressive and extend more elements of the stimulus package.
-The bill President Obama signed today, in addition to extending unemployment benefits, also continues and expands the home buyers tax credit through next April and cuts some taxes for small businesses.
+The bill President Obama signed today, in addition to extending unemployment benefits, also continues and expands the home buyers' tax credit through next April and cuts some taxes for small businesses.
 But Zandi argues that because the private sector has not yet taken the baton from the government, even more needs to be done, including more help for state governments, he says.

-YDSTIE: Zandi says the measures hes recommending would probably cost the government another $100 billion.
+YDSTIE: Zandi says the measures he's recommending would probably cost the government another $100 billion.
 Today, President Obama said his advisers were considering a number of additional measures to provide stimulus to the economy.
 Republicans take a different view, commenting on the employment report today, Senate GOP leader Mitch McConnell of Kentucky said that more debt and more spending clearly has not worked.

 John Ydstie, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.